nsahq/pywrapid/docs/src/user-guide.rst

 The module structure is picked to allow for future use cases to be added with rolling updates without breaking backwards compatibillity.

-Each sub command contains its own help section (--help) showing you options and commands that are available.
-In traverse the structure to get to the usecase you want to run.
+Each sublibrary contains its own section in this documentation.

-To have usecases added either submit a pull request or contact SA Automation team for help with development.
+To have additional modules or module features added; either submit a pull request or contact NSAHQ team for help with development.

-Access needed to run each use case is available in the use case documentation.
-You are responsible for applying for the accesses needed to run the usecase.

 Configuration